-Amberley's tragic accident, may have left her paralyzed, but her message of faith and determination motivates audiences to set goals to overcome any challenges thrown in their path.
+Amberley's tragic accident may have left her paralyzed, but her message of faith and determination motivates audiences to set goals that can overcome any challenges thrown in their path.

 Fee Range: $ Contact Us